marcpiet/ImageRegion/Readme.md

 ## Motivation
-    It is an exercise/test which I have to do to be allowed to the next step of reqruitment proccess - I am willing to change job.
+    It is an exercise/test which I have to do to be allowed to the next step of reqruitment proccess.
+    I am willing to change job.

 ## Synopsis
     After compilation you get a console application  which can be used to display graphical files (jpg, bmp, png, etc.) in a window.
 You can also use this app for determination of areas around pointed pixel where color is very similar.
     The color variation is customizable.
 Another feature allows to draw a perimeter of determined area.
     The area can be sometimes very jagged so there is also option to smooth the region and to smoth the contour.
     Every time you can display results of operation and save it within a graphical file.
     This is also example of using openCV to load and view images.

 ## Methods
     Within the source code you can find the set of generic methods, which can be potentially useful in another project.
     Here is the API fot them:

  	.
 	.